JoshAnness/Python---TechOlympics-2020/README.md

 # Python---TechOlympics-2020

-## Programs I wrote in Python workshops
+Programs I wrote in Python workshops at TechOlympics.